kettanaito/react-advanced-form/docs/getting-started/creating-form.md

 }
 ```

-> This is but a minimal example.
-More complex topics, like field validation or submit handling will be covered in the next steps of this guide.
+> Note that this is a minimal example.
+More complex topics like field validation or submit handling will be covered in the next steps of this guide.